Name, registered office, duration

 Voting right

-Each share entered in the share register with voting right confers the right to cast one vote at the General Meeting.
+At the General Meeting, each share entered in the share register with voting rights is entitled to one vote.

-Unless the law or these Articles of Association provide otherwise, the adoption of resolutions and elections requires an absolute majority of votes represented at the General Meeting (not taking into account abstentions, blank votes and invalid votes).
+Unless the law or these Articles of Association provide otherwise, the adoption of resolutions and elections requires a majority of votes represented at the General Meeting (not taking into account abstentions, blank votes and invalid votes).

-At least a two-thirds majority of the votes represented, and an absolute majority of the par values of shares represented, is required for the adoption of resolutions concerning:
+At least a two-thirds majority of the votes represented, and a majority of the par values of shares represented, is required for the adoption of resolutions concerning:

-2. consolidation of shares, unless the consent of all shareholders concernedis required;
+- the consolidation of shares, insofar as this does not require the consent of all shareholders concerned;

-5. introduction of conditional capital or a capital band;
+- the introduction of conditional capital or a capital range;

-9. change of the currency of the share capital;
+- the change of currency of the share capital;

-10. introduction of the casting vote of the person chairing the General Meeting;
+- the introduction of the Chairman's deciding vote in the General Meeting;

-11. a provision in the Articles of Association on holding the General Meeting abroad;
+- a provision in the Articles of Association concerning the holding of the General Meeting abroad;

 Deciding vote